 Benin is all about its culture and landscapes – ethnic and beautiful.
 You will make beautiful memories when you visit this small West African country, but every new country has its own set of risks.

-Some common risks that international travellers are exposed to in Benin are:
+Some common risks that international travelers are exposed to in Benin are:

 Be cautious and use mosquito repellents and practice precautions to stay safe while eating out.
 Drink clean water to avoid stomach infection.

 Not many water activities are conducted in Benin, but beaches are aplenty.
-Swimming can pose a risk for travellers due to strong offshore rip currents.
+Swimming can pose a risk for travelers due to strong offshore rip currents.
 Ensure safety at all times to stay safe.

 Don’t walk alone in poorly lit areas or after dark, and keep your guard up at all times.

 Be careful not to fall into the traps of unethical or fraudulent tour companies.
-International travellers can be duped, which may lead to trip cancellations.
+International travelers can be duped, which may lead to trip cancellations.

-Benin Travel Medical Insurance for International Travellers – FAQs
+Benin Travel Medical Insurance for International Travelers – FAQs

 Sudden medical emergencies are unforeseen.
 Without travel medical insurance, you will end up paying the entire bill for treatment, which is near impossible.
 The healthcare system in Benin is not very good, and medical evacuation to another country would be a costly affair.
 Hence, travel medical insurance in Benin is highly recommended.